vergoraf/Biogas_silage_maize/README.md

 Run Intersect.R <br />
 First, it is imported the silage maize plots from IACS layers.
 Therefore they were identified through their codes and organized according to their years.
 Secondly, it is imported the polygons froms step 2.2 and it is done the intersection.
-As a result, it is obtained the silage maize plots with the corresponding catchment area score. <br />
+As a result, it is obtained the silage maize plots with the corresponding catchment area score.

 2. Calculation of the persistency score. <br />
-Run persistency.R <br />
+Run persistency.R

 3. Calculation of the livestock score. <br />
-Run livestock.R <br />
+Run livestock.R

 4. Calculation of the Farm size score. <br />
 Run Farm_size.R